 Tim Burton’s Batman movies have become a key part of the Caped Crusader’s cinematic history, with specific scenes standing out as especially rewarding to revisit.
 As iconic as the Dark Knight has become, it only seems natural that many actors have played Batman in live-action.
 However, few can claim to be as inspirational or groundbreaking as Michael Keaton’s iteration of the vigilante hero, first brought to life in Tim Burton’s Batman in 1989 and then again in 1992 for the sequel, Batman Returns.

-- 25 Best Thai Horror Movies
+- 25 Best Movies On Disney+ For Adults

 Over the years, Tim Burton’s Batman movies have been proven to stand the test of time, and remain a respected and widely enjoyable chapter in the Caped Crusader’s movie history.
 Despite a select few elements that now seem marginally dated, there are many scenes in Burton’s Batman movies that are endlessly entertaining even after multiple viewings.
 Here are the 10 most rewatchable scenes in Tim Burton’s Batman movies.